 More Water Stories

-Although the river is looking towards a massive overhaul within the next couple of decades, the Army Corps of Engineers is looking to improve the river's existing water infrastructure.
-The dams along the river capture and hold water during storm events that is then diverted towards nearby spreading grounds, controlled by the Flood Control District, that allows water to percolate into groundwater basins.
+Although the river is looking toward a massive overhaul within the next couple of decades, the Army Corps of Engineers (ACOE) is looking to improve the river's existing water infrastructure.
+The dams along the river capture and hold water during storm events that is then diverted toward nearby spreading grounds, controlled by the Flood Control District, that allow water to percolate into groundwater basins.
 From October 2014 to September 2015, Hansen Spreading Grounds recharged 922 acre-feet of water, Tujunga Wash recharged 414 acre-feet of water and the Rio Hondo Spreading Grounds recharged 7,702 acre-feet of water.

 The ACOE is currently working to make modifications to the Hansen Dam which would allow it to hold more water during storm events that would maximize groundwater recharge when released to spreading grounds.
 They are also looking to increase the amount of water held at the Whittier Narrows Dam by four feet.

 Could it be possible for a city that abandoned its own waterways to transform a 51-mile river into an urban green space that conserves water for it's growing population?
 Sounds like a lofty idea, but it looks like its definitely on its way.

 Mayerlin Vergara won the United Nations' Nansen Refugee award on Thursday for rescuing hundreds of girls and boys who have been forced into sex work.

 Give your brain a break with the peaceful sounds of Low Leaf's harp as they inundate the interior of the historical Perry House in L.A.'s Heritage Square Museum.